Mahmood-7sain/ascii-art-web/README.md

 # ascii-art-web

 ## Description
 Ascii-art-web consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface) version of the project ascii-art.
 It consists of a form where the user enters a piece of text and selects a banner or a template.
-The data from the form is then retrieved and processed to produce an output that will be printed on the user's screen.
-The project is written using HTML,CSS, and golang.
+The data from the form is then retrieved and processed to produce the graphical representation that will be printed on the user's screen.
+The project is written using HTML,CSS, and golang as the backend.

 ## Authors